 Today was the most challenging day so far.
 Before starting the trek at 6:15 am, we had a damper for breakfast.
-This was my first experience of damper.
-A small fire, tea in hand and PB + honey on my damper, winning.
+This was my first experience with a damper.
+A small fire, tea in hand, and PB + honey on my damper, winning.

 We kicked off with two water crossings, two of at least ten that we crossed throughout the day.
 Some were more precarious than others.
 Josh earned himself the title, ‘Jittery Josh’ after a few slips on the crossings but no major accidents to report.

 Breakfast to lunch was slow going, it took a while to progress.
 With lots of tree roots, it’s not easy to simply ‘walk’ and get into a good rhythm.
 Kokoda requires a lot of focus on your footing, otherwise, it could be very easy to fall.

 ‘Choco vine’, a plant that grows out of control in PNG has been a new inclusion to our meals.
 It surprisingly tastes great.
 It’s good to get some greens into the diet too.